AI Grounding · Observed from the traffic

 Retrieval pipelines

-Every fetched page is tagged with the service that retrieved it.
-The scraped tiers (bright, oxylabs) are what gets cited; the licensed tier (labrador) is the one that gets dropped.
+Every fetched page is tagged (via result_source) with the service that retrieved it.
+The scraped tiers (bright, oxylabs) are what gets cited; the licensed tier (labrador) is fetched but not cited.

 The funnel